 Median Annual Membership Growth

 |State / Territory||Median Y/Y Member Growth (%) - Level|

-- While overall membership in federally insured credit unions continued to grow during the year ending in the third quarter of 2018, at the median, membership was roughly unchanged.
-Membership was also unchanged at the median over the year ending in the third quarter of 2017.
-Overall, almost half of federally insured credit unions had fewer members at the end of the third quarter of 2018 than a year earlier.
-Credit unions with falling membership tend to be small; about 75 percent had less than $50 million in assets.
+- While overall membership in federally insured credit unions continued to grow during the year ending in the third quarter of 2019, at the median, membership was unchanged.
+Membership increased 0.1 percent at the median over the year ending in the third quarter of 2018.
+Overall, almost half of federally insured credit unions had fewer members at the end of the third quarter of 2019 than a year earlier.
+Credit unions with falling membership tend to be small; about 70 percent had less than $50 million in assets.

-- Over the year ending in the third quarter of 2018, credit unions headquartered in Alaska (3.8 percent) and Oregon (3.0 percent) posted the highest median membership growth rates.
+- Over the year ending in the third quarter of 2019, credit unions headquartered in Alaska (2.4 percent) and Wyoming (2.2 percent) posted the highest median membership growth rates.

-- In 13 states, the median membership growth rate for federally insured credit unions was negative.
-At the median, membership declined the most in the District of Columbia (-1.6 percent), followed by Illinois (-1.5 percent).
-At the median, membership was unchanged in New York, Tennessee, and Virginia.
+- In 18 states and Washington, D.C., the median membership growth rate for federally insured credit unions was negative.
+At the median, membership declined the most in Pennsylvania (-1.4 percent) and Illinois (-1.0 percent).
+Membership was unchanged in Louisiana, Maryland, and West Virginia.

 Median Annual Loan Growth

 |State / Territory||Median Y/Y Loan Growth (%) - Level|